marklogic-community/marklogicworkflow/documentation/SPRINTS.md

   - DONE GET fetch the current state of a business process
  - TEST processsubscription.xqy
   - TEST PUT create a process subscription (alert) to create a new process instance (creating a content doc creates a process doc with an initiating attachment)
- - TEST processinbox.xqy
+ - DONE processinbox.xqy
- - TEST processqueue.xqy
+ - DONE processqueue.xqy
  - TEST support for roles (processroleinbox.xqy) on user tasks (For BD)
-- TEST Test scripts for automating install, create, get, update, complete via REST API
+- DONE Test scripts for automating install, create, get, update, complete via REST API
 - DONE Bug: Change process model URI folder to include major and minor - else doing process doc update may run new pipeline instead of old one
 - DONE Bug: Multiple wf:status properties on in process process, complete and running
 - BPMN2 specification test process models modified and tested to MarkLogic executable standard